Skip to content

 Log level

 By default, the log levels for all Soveren Sensor components are set to error.
-To tailor the verbosity of the logs to your monitoring needs, you can specify different log levels for individual components:
+To adjust the verbosity of the logs according to your monitoring needs, you can specify different log levels for individual components.

 digger: